 Painting

 The Painting Department embraces the diversity of contemporary painting practice and possibility.
-Painting in all its forms is supported in the context of evolving and expanding art practices.
-This course investigates painting’s unique tradition and history, while encouraging new interpretations, innovation and experimentation.
-Every culture needs its artists, and every artist seeks to change the culture.
-Be part of that change.
+The discipline of painting in all its forms is supported in the context of evolving and expanding art practices.
+The course is rooted in investigation of painting’s unique tradition and history and encourages new interpretation, innovation and experimentation.
+Every culture needs its artists and every artist seeks to change the culture.
+Painting is an old tradition that continually renews itself.
+Be part of the ongoing renewal.

 What will I study?

-The discipline of painting is the point of departure towards establishing an individual art practice based on your interests and aptitudes.
-The initial focus is on skills and techniques of painting and related media, gradually extending to explore content, meaning and context.
+The discipline of painting will be your point of departure towards establishing an individual art practice based on your interests and aptitudes.
+The initial focus is on relevant skills and techniques of painting and related media, and gradually extends to explore issues of content, meaning and context.

 Year 1